Augmented Reality (AR) is one of the most fascinating technologies, yet many of the possibilities are yet unexplored.

 4. Optional video source

 5. Pattern for AR element

 7. Start AR project with all AR elements

 "Pattern recognition in their use in the Augmented Reality"

-The CyberMaxx 2.0 was upgraded with a camera module to a Augmented Reality Headset.
+A CyberMaxx 2.0 was upgraded with a camera module to an Augmented Reality Headset.

 The Pattern Box, Pattern Arm and the Pattern Glove were developed for special AR Use Cases.

 Augmented Reality Use Case